-We draw attention to Note 2 to the financial statements, which describes the basis of preparation of the financial statements.
-As described in that note, the Company has written down its assets to their net realisable value based on conditions existing at the end of the reporting period and accordingly the directors have prepared the financial statements on a basis other than going concern.
-Our opinion is not modified in this respect of this matter.
+We draw attention to note 2 to the financial statements, which describes the basis of the preparation of the financial statements.
+As described in that note, the directors of the Company believe that the investments held by the Company may be fully realised and the Company may be put into liquidation within the next 14 months from the date of approval of these financial statements in line with the Company's managed wind-down strategy.
+Accordingly the directors have prepared the financial statements on a basis other than going concern.
+Our opinion is not modified in respect of this matter.